Alliance of Confessing Evangelicals

 If you are interested in the evolution of church practices and the future of faith communities, be sure to tune in.

 Thanks to the generosity of Wm.
-B. Eerdman’s Publishing Company, we are pleased to offer three copies of Thomas Bergler’s book to our listeners.
-Enter here for the opportunity to win one.
+B. Eerdman’s Publishing Company, we were able to award two copies of Thomas Bergler’s book to our listeners.
+Congratulations to Jay C. from Bothell, WA and Andrew C. from Las Vegas, NV!

 Show Notes: